 Well, the good news is, it works – it took seconds to connect to my phone via the free app though I’ve not tried a PC connection yet.
 What I find interesting about this model is the size and the fact that it has it’s own rechargeable battery.
 Oh, and a magnetic stand.
 Here you see the fish-eye effect.

-Since starting it up a couple of days ago it has worked 100%, plugged into the USB on my PC.
-The fish-eye view and inconsistent frame rate would prevent using this as a webcam but then that’s not what it is intended for.
+Since starting it up it has worked 100%, plugged into the USB on my PC.
+The fish-eye view and inconsistent frame rate would prevent using this as a Skype webcam but then that’s not what it is intended for.
 Sound in and out is fine.

 Here is the actual white camera.
 There are two clearly marked buttons – one for on-off, the other for setting up etc. Yes, the green and blue indicators are bright.
 One of these cameras would be easily hidden but for the bright lights.
 Underneath you see the magnetically attached stand who’s base is adhesive, not magnetic.
 I’ve not tested battery life yet.